 It is clear that ‘digital’ technology has a significant role to play in sustainability and transformation.
 This includes delivering primary care at scale, securing seven day services, supporting new care models and transforming care in line with key clinical priorities.
-Local health and care systems are developing Sustainability and Transformation Plans (STPs) and the best plans will harness the opportunities that digital technology offers.
+Local health and care systems have developed Sustainability and Transformation Plans (STPs) and the best plans harness the opportunities that digital technology offers.

-In September 2015, a three-step process began to allow local health and care systems to produce Local Digital Roadmaps (LDRs) by 30 June 2016, setting out how they will achieve the ambition of ‘paper-free at the point of care’ by 2020.
+In September 2015, a three-step process began to allow local health and care systems to produce Local Digital Roadmaps (LDRs) by June 2016, setting out how they will achieve the ambition of ‘paper-free at the point of care’ by 2020.
 The first step was the organisation of local commissioners, providers and social care partners into LDR footprints.
 The second step was for NHS providers within LDR footprints to complete a Digital Maturity Self-assessment.
-Both of these steps have now been completed and each LDR footprint is asked to develop and submit its own Local Digital Roadmap by the deadline of June 2016.
+The third step was the development of LDRs, for which guidance was published.

 If you have any queries regarding Local Digital Roadmaps please contact the NHS England team on firstname.lastname@example.org.